 Mashed potatoes store incredibly well when vacuum sealed and frozen.
 They can last for over 6 months without losing their flavour.

 The best way to store them is in form of patties.
-Just prepare your mashed potatoes as usual then make them into patties.
+Just prepare your mashed potatoes as usual (check this selection of potato mashers), then make them into patties.
 Vacuum seal the patties in single meal portions.